allegro/bigflow/docs/project_setup_and_build.md

 ## Overview

-In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and [CLI commands](./cli.md).
+In this chapter, you will get to know the anatomy of a standard BigFlow project, deployment artifacts, and [CLI commands](./cli.md).

 The BigFlow build command packages your processing code into a Docker image.
 Thanks to this approach, you can create any environment you want for your workflows.
 What is more, you don't need to worry about dependencies clashes on the Cloud Composer (Airflow).

+There are two types of artifacts which BigFlow produces:

+* Deployment artifact — that's a final build product which you deploy
+* Intermediate artifact — an element of a deployment artifact, or a by-product, typically useful for debugging

-The schema of a BigFlow artifacts looks like this:
+The schema of a BigFlow deployment artifacts looks like this:

 ![BigFlow artifact schema](./images/bigflow-artifact.png)

 Your project is turned into a standard Python package (which can be uploaded to [pypi](https://pypi.org/) or installed locally using `pip`).
-Next, the package is installed on a Docker image with fixed Python version.
+Next, the package is installed on a Docker image with a fixed Python version.
 Finally, there are Airflow DAGs which use this image.

 From each of your [workflows](./workflow-and-job.md#workflow), BigFlow generates a DAG file.
 Every produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which